maddigits/maddigits.github.com/_drafts/2013-08-16-ruby-for-java-devs.md

 ## Syntax basics

-I still not sure about the order of the chapters.

 Java and Ruby syntaxes differ a lot.
 While Java is extremelly verbose, Ruby abuses of tons of syntatic sugar mechanisms to make it looks the less verbose and clean as possible.
 In the next items, I'll try to demonstrate de